 - 1. Reads the referral form to the student. - 2.
 Allows the student to respond to the charges and evidence. - 3.
 Conducts an investigation, if necessary. - 4.
 Decides what action to take and records it on the form. - 5.
-Informs the student of the action to be taken and has the student sign the form. - 6.
+Informs the student of the action to be taken DELETED WORDING. - 6.
 Notifies the parent/guardian of the disciplinary action, as appropriate. - 7.
 Requires the student, if necessary, to take the form home to be signed by his or her parent/guardian and returned to school. - 8.
 Distributes copies of the form.